SHAILY24/jumper-analytics-assignment/README.md

 ORDER BY total_engagements DESC;
 ```

-**Finding**: Cross-category best practices can be shared to elevate underperformers
+**Finding**: Cross-category best practices can be shared to lift the weaker categories

 ---